UFHealth/ouroboros/README.md

 sudo brew services start dnsmasq
 ```

 Check to make sure you have the directory `/etc/resolver`.
 If not, create it `sudo mkdir /etc/resolver`.
-Then you can add your `.test` resolver
+Then you can add your `.test` resolver:

 ```
 sudo bash -c 'echo "nameserver 127.0.0.1" > /etc/resolver/test'